subhojit777/imag/README.md

 > management, consists of reusable parts and integrates well with known
 > commandline tools.

-Yes, imag is a rather ambitous project as it tries to reimplement functionality for several "personal information management aspects".
+Yes, imag is a rather ambitious project as it tries to reimplement functionality for several "personal information management aspects".
 It is a hobby project, keep that in mind.
 We try to use standards like vcard and icalendar wherever possible.